School for Business and Society

 Visit Nicola Moran's profile on the York Research Database to see a full list of publications and browse her research related activities.

-For a full list of previous research projects please follow this link.
+See here for a full list of previous research projects.

 Lecturer: Practice Research (60 credit empirical research module)